chrisblackburn/vagrant-dev/README.md

  5. Start Vagrant: `vagrant up`
  6. If it doesn't do it automatically, provision the machine using Chef: `vagrant provision`

+**Note:** Vagrant Omnibus still installs the wrong version of Chef on initial provision.
+Just run `vagrant provision` a second time and it seems to work.

 Once the machine has been provisioned with the required changes, try and reduce the size of the resulting packaged box file by:

 	vagrant ssh